Transfer learning in hybrid classical-quantum neural networks: Introduction

 Transfer learning is a typical example of an artificial intelligence technique that has been originally inspired by biological intelligence.
 It originates from the simple observation that the knowledge acquired in a specific context can be transferred to a different area.
 For example, when we learn a second language we do not start from scratch, but we make use of our previous linguistic knowledge.
 Sometimes transfer learning is the only way to approach complex cognitive tasks, e.g., before learning quantum mechanics it is advisable to first study linear algebra.
 This general idea has been successfully applied also to design artificial neural networks \cite{pratt1993discriminability,pan2009survey,torrey2010transfer}.
 It has been shown \cite{raina2007self, yosinski2014transferable} that in many situations, instead of training a full network from scratch, it is more efficient to start from a pre-trained deep network and then optimize only some of the final layers for a particular task and dataset of interest (see Fig.~\ref{fig:transfer}).

 The aim of this work is to investigate the potential of the transfer learning paradigm in the context of quantum machine learning \cite{biamonte2017quantum, schuld2015introduction, dunjko2016quantum}.
+It is not in the scope of this study to make claims about the performance of quantum models with respect to classical models, but just to demonstrate that quantum transfer learning is feasible.
 We focus on hybrid models \cite{farhi2018classification, schuld2019quantum, mcclean2016theory}, i.e., the scenario in which quantum variational circuits \cite{peruzzo2014variational, schuld2018circuit, perdomo2018opportunities, mcclean2016theory, sim2019expressibility, killoran2018continuous} and classical neural networks can be jointly trained to accomplish hard computational tasks.
 In this setting, in addition to the standard {\it classical-to-classical} (CC) transfer learning strategy in which some pre-acquired knowledge is transferred between classical networks, three new variants of transfer learning naturally emerge: {\it classical to quantum} (CQ), {\it quantum to classical} (QC) and {\it quantum to quantum} (QQ).

 In the current era of Noisy Intermediate-Scale Quantum (NISQ) devices \cite{preskill2018quantum}, CQ transfer learning is particularly appealing since it opens the possibility to classically pre-process large input samples (e.g., high resolution images) with any state-of-the-art deep neural network and to successively manipulate few but highly informative features with a variational quantum circuit.
 This scheme is quite convenient since it makes use of the power of quantum computers, combined with the successful and well-tested methods of classical machine learning.
 On the other hand, QC and QQ transfer learning might also be very interesting approaches especially once large quantum computers will be available.
 In this case, fixed quantum circuits might be pre-trained as generic quantum feature extractors, mimicking well known classical models which are often used as pre-trained blocks: e.g., AlexNet \cite{krizhevsky2012imagenet}, ResNet \cite{he2016deep}, Inception \cite{szegedy2015going}, VGGNet \cite{simonyan2014very}, etc. (for image processing), or ULMFiT \cite{howard2018universal}, Transformer \cite{vaswani2017attention}, BERT \cite{devlin2018bert}, etc. (for natural language processing).
 In summary, such classical state-of-the-art deep networks can either be {\it used} in CC and CQ transfer learning or {\it replaced} by quantum circuits in the QC and QQ variants of the same technique.